AFNIC/EcoDNS/README.md

 # Tools to study the DNS Energy consumption

-This document describes the architecture, prerequisites, installation, post-install sanity checking for setting up an **"tools to study the DNS energy consumption"**.
+This document describes the architecture, prerequisites, installation, post-install sanity checking for setting up the tools to study the **"DNS energy consumption"**.

 ## Objective
 Objective of this tutorial is to help users to set up different tools to study the DNS energy consumption